thedavesims/Wormhole/README.md

 ![Wormhole screenshot](wormhole_screenshot.png)

-To build you will need the [WASI SDK](https://github.com/WebAssembly/wasi-sdk) installed and `WASI_SDK_PATH` environmental variable set.
+This is game jam code of questionable quality.
+To build it, you will need the the [WASI SDK](https://github.com/WebAssembly/wasi-sdk) installed and the `WASI_SDK_PATH` environmental variable set.